Orange-OpenSource/ods-android/docs/components/NavigationDrawers.md

 The `OdsModalDrawer` is built using the following provided elements:

 - `header` which contains a title, an optional subtitle and and optional image displayed as header background or as an avatar (circular shaped image) displayed above the title.
-- `drawerItems` which constitute the list of elements displayed vertically below the header.
+- `items` which constitute the list of elements displayed vertically below the header.
 This list can contain section headers, list items or simple dividers.

 You can use the `OdsModalDrawer` composable like this: